 Preserve local character by preventing extensive redevelopment in those parts of the LGA which have heritage significance or a significant local character.

-The planning proposal is consistent with the Standard Instrument - Principal Local Environmental Plan and all other applicable State environmental planning policies and applicable section 9.1 directions.
-The Planning Proposal is consistent with the relevant
+The Planning Proposal is consistent with the Standard Instrument - Principal Local Environmental Plan and all other applicable State environmental planning policies and applicable section 9.1 directions.

 Consultation